mario-eth/soldeer/README.md

 #### Dry Run

-If you want to dry run a push to inspect what files will be pushed to the central repository, use `soldeer push my-project~v1.0 [PATH_TO_DEPENDENCY] --dry-run true`.
+If you want to dry run a push to inspect what files will be pushed to the central repository, use `soldeer push my-project~v1.0 [PATH_TO_DEPENDENCY] --dry-run`.
 This will create a zip file that you can unzip and inspect what was pushed.
 We recommend everyone to run a dry-run before pushing a new dependency to avoid pushing unwanted files.

 #### Remappings